 A complete travel guide with the best things to do, the most beautiful beaches, where to stay, where to eat and more!

 Located on the seaside of Espirito Santo, Guarapari is famous for its beautiful beaches and medicinal sands that have made it known as the “Health City”.
 Rich in marine biodiversity, the city attracts, besides beach lovers, many divers, people who like history and even rural tourism due to the mountains of the region.
-Oh, and we cannot forget the young folks, who love to enjoy the nightlife there which is very vibrant, especially during the summer.
+Oh, and we cannot forget the young folks, who love to enjoying the nightlife there which is very vibrant, especially during the summer.

 Guarapari was founded in 1569 by Saint Joseph of Anchieta during his Jesuit missions to catechize Brazil‘s native indians, and its name has an indigenous origin: “Guará” is the name of a bird with red plumage and “pari” was the weapon used by the indians to hunt the animal.